GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise.
+> ### It is not the task of the University to offer what society asks for, but to give what society needs.
 >
 > ~ *Edsger W. Dijkstra*